 - Moody Blues was indigo with a green timer in the manga, with the indigo changed to a blue-pink hybrid and a blue timer instead of green in the anime.

 - In the manga, Pannacotta Fugo has white hair and a red outfit, a color scheme reminiscent of an actual pannacotta.
 In the PlayStation 2 game, his hair was white with a beige outfit.
-All Star Battle makes his hair blond and clothes green, a palette which was kept for the anime.
+All Star Battle makes his hair yellow and clothes green, a palette which was tweaked for the anime, with his hair becoming an almost strawberry blond shade.
 In Eyes of Heaven, his clothes and hair are orange.
-His eyes change color just as often; red in the manga, yellow in the CyberConnect2 games, and purple in the anime.
+His eyes change color just as often; red in the manga, gray in the PS2 game, yellow in the CyberConnect2 games, and purple in the anime.

-- Diavolo's eyes are straight-up black in the manga and all other material, but the anime makes them green.
+- Diavolo' eyes are straight-up black in the manga and all other material, but the anime makes them green to match his Stand.
+His hair is also given a magenta gradient near the ends.

-- While King Crimson always has red as its primary color, its face and grid pattern are either silvery-white like in the manga, or yellow like in All-Star Battle and Eyes of Heaven.
+- While King Crimson always has crimson as its primary color, its face and grid pattern are either silvery-white like in the manga, or yellow like in All-Star Battle and Eyes of Heaven.
 The anime goes for plain white, with the usually silver armor pieces also white.
-It also has a deeper shade of red on its body in the anime.

-- Numerous enemies have their colors changed from the colored manga scans to anime:
+- Numerous minor enemies have their colors changed from the colored manga to anime:

 - Polpo's red eyes are green in the anime.